Republicans Scrap Health Care Vote — Again, Trump Blasts 'So-Called Republicans'

 It's another chapter in months of GOP failure to unite on a replacement of the current health care law, the Affordable Care Act, or Obamacare — despite a years-long galvanizing conservative push to do so.

 With Republicans' latest health care failure, there is a question of what it could mean for McConnell.
-He and Trump have not been on the same page and do not appear to have a warm relationship.
+He and President Trump have not been on the same page and do not appear to have a warm relationship.
 Trump has criticized him on Twitter for previously being unable to pass health care, and there were reports of an intense, profanity-laced telephone call between the two.

 Could this embarrassment for the GOP and president be the impetus for Trump to turn up the pressure even more on McConnell and try to seek a replacement?